Sweet potato weevil detected in 3 more SC counties, quarantine possible - South Carolina Radio Network

-Researchers with Clemson Extension have detected the damaging sweet potato weevil in three more counties in South Carolina, where Charleston and Beaufort Counties have under quarantine for several years.
+Researchers with Clemson University have detected the damaging sweet potato weevil in three more counties in South Carolina, where Charleston and Beaufort Counties have under quarantine for several years.

 The insect has been detected in Jasper, Colleton and Berkeley counties and the quarantine could be extended later this year to include these three counties.